Different molecular filament widths as tracers of accretion onto filaments: Acknowledgements

 \section{Acknowledgements}

-We thank E. Vázquez-Semadeni and J. Ballesteros-Paredes for useful comments and suggestions.
+We thank E. Vázquez-Semadeni, J. Ballesteros-Paredes, and an anonymous referee for useful comments and suggestions.
+G.C.G. acknowledges financial support from the UNAM-PAPIIT IN103822 grant.
 A.P. acknowledges financial support from the UNAM-PAPIIT IN111421 grant, and from the CONACyT project number 86372 of the `Ciencia de Frontera 2019’ program, entitled `Citlalc\'oatl: A multiscale study at the new frontier of the formation and early evolution of stars and planetary systems’, M\'exico.
 A.P. and G.C.G. acknowledge support from CONACyT's Sistema Nacional de Investigadores.
+C.W.~acknowledges financial support from the University of Leeds, the Science and Technology Facilities Council, and UK Research and Innovation (grant numbers ST/T000287/1 and MR/T040726/1).